FrancoisVongue/20-days-challenge/NODE.md

 Virtual properties are the fields that you define on the model schema but which `won't be persisted in db`.

-They make sence when you don't wont to store some properties `that can be direved from other properties`
+They make sence when you don't want to store some properties `that can be direved from other properties`

 To set a virtual property on a schema you need to call it's `virtual` method which takes just the name of the property you want to add.
-They you need to pipe the `get` getter method for the property.
+Then you need to pipe the `get` getter method for the property.

 By default, virtual properties are `neither` persisted nor returned from a query.